 In October, AU announced it will appeal the dismissal of the federal lawsuit brought by Shelly Fitzgerald, a high school guidance counselor fired by Roncalli High School and the Roman Catholic Archdiocese of Indianapolis because she is married to a woman.

 Fitzgerald was a loved and trusted guidance counselor for 15 years at her alma mater.
 In 2018, four years after Fitzgerald married Victoria, her partner of more than two decades, school officials called Fitzgerald into a meeting and said her relationship was contrary to Catholic Church teachings.
 They gave her four heartbreaking “options”: dissolve her marriage; resign her position; “keep quiet” about why she was being fired until her one-year contract was up and then be let go; or immediately be fired.

 When Fitzgerald refused to dissolve her marriage or resign, the school placed her on administrative leave.
 The school told Shelly in 2019 that her contract would not be renewed; she filed a federal lawsuit later that year.

 On Sept.
 30, a federal district court judge wrongly accepted the school’s argument that courts cannot even examine Fitzgerald’s claims because of the ministerial exception.
 AU is appealing that decision to the 7th U.S. Circuit Court of Appeals.
 (LH)

-Read More About It: Updates on the Tucker and Fitzgerald cases appear in the “People & Events” section of the December 2022 Church & State.
+Read More About It: Updates on the Fitzgerald case appear in the “People & Events” section of the December 2022 Church & State.
 For more information about the Belya case, see “People & Events” in the October 2022 issue.